Teenage Mutant Ninja Turtle Cookies with stained glass masks are a fun and easy project for parents and kids.

 - Stir in flour, baking powder and salt until combined and a soft dough is formed.
 Cover and refrigerate at least one hour.

-- Preheat oven to 375 degrees F. Line cookie sheets with aluminum foil or parchment paper.
+- Preheat oven to 375° F. Line cookie sheets with a silicone baking mat or parchment paper.
 THIS IS NOT OPTIONAL!
 The candy will stick to your pans once it melts and re-hardens and will not come off without a lot of soaking.

 - Roll dough to ⅛" thickness and cut out outer shapes.
 Move to cookie sheets then cut out inner shapes with small cookie cutters or freehand with a knife.
 I use approximately 3" circles or hearts for the outer cookie and 1" cutters for the inside shape.